3015 Ocean Park Boulevard

 Pamela Schoenberg, the owner of dnj Gallery, has been active in the art world for over 20 years.
 She studied under Joe Deal at Washington University in St. Louis and received her BFA in both History and Photography.
 She then graduated with her MFA in Studio Art/Photography from Mills College in Oakland, California, after studying with the renowned photographer, Catherine Wagner.
 Schoenberg pursued and exhibited her photography for more than fifteen years before opening dnj Gallery.
 Schoenberg has been involved with many Los Angeles institutions including Barnsdall Municipal Art Gallery where she worked for the education department, as well as the Los Angeles Center for Photographic Studies, where she assisted in organizing exhibitions, educational workshops and grant writing.
 She has also worked in museum education and taught workshops at the Los Angeles County Museum of Art, Skirball Cultural Center and The Armory Center for the Arts in Pasadena.

 Artists Represented: Sia Aryai, Darryl Curran, Allan Gill, Corey Grayhorse, Suda House, Dale Johnson, Gil Kofman, Alain Laboile, R. Dean Larson, Clay Lipsky, Jane O'Neal, Laura Parker, Dan Shepherd, Robert von Sternberg, Andrew Uchin, Dylan Vitone, Melanie Walker, Todd Walker.

-Collected works available by: Holly Andres, Michael Eastman, William Eggleston, Sally Mann, Joel Meyerowitz.
+Collected works available by: Holly Andres, Michael Eastman, Joel Meyerowitz, Chris Verene, and Claude Cahun.